dlarson314/crease-solver/README.md

 convenience of the person who will be rendering the origami later on a graphics card, because they will only have to deal with triangles.

+## Functions to Implement

+* Plot locations of nodes, with node labels
+* Solve a node for crease angles
+* Iterate through nodes to complete the solution
+* Given a set of edges, find a set of triangles to represent the paper, using those edges
+* Given a set of crease angles, and a single triangle to hold fixed, find 3D locations of nodes
+* Render 3D origami, given triangles and 3D node locations.
+  This is harder, since it requires picking a camera viewpoint, colors, output format, etc.